 We employ a breeding program closely modeled after the European counterpart with a central breeding committee (Breed Warden).
 We have maintained a hard copy studbook since 1972 and our pedigrees also have a statement that the animal is not to be used for breeding unless cleared by our breed warden committee (“Breeding Restricted” stamp).
 This is important to insure that breeders are using the appropriate conformation, hunting tests, health scores, as well as EBV, PCA, and COI to maintain health, hunting, and companionship qualities.
 Strong testing systems, as well as careful planning for the use of bloodlines to maintain genetic diversity, are key elements in the development of healthy, useful hunting dogs and family companions.
 We use as a guideline the textbooks “Managing breeds for a secure future” by Sponenberg & Bixby and “Introduction to Quantitative Genetics” by Falconer & Mackay.
 Also see “Breeding for Diversity, a science based guide” .

 Our breeding program is performance driven.
 Our goal is to consistently produce high-quality versatile gun dogs with a temperament marked by strong desire to please and a friendly disposition that makes our dogs superb family and companion dogs as well as cooperative hunters.
 We strive to have owners test every pup that we produce in Natural Ability and Intermediate Hunting Dog tests.
 The goal of these tests is to evaluate the hunting, temperament and conformation qualities of every pup, not to identify the top scoring dog.
-Owners are expected to complete a PennHip evaluation on each pup and assist us in health monitoring of the course of the dogs life.
+We require a PennHip evaluation on each dog before approval for the breeding program.
 Not only does the Breeding Committee use this data for making breeding determinations, but all information is published in the Gun Dog Supreme so that the results of our breeding program are a public record.